-- 6.6.
+- 6.10.
 The Orpington Campus of London South East Colleges is located in Orpington Town Centre, with a frontage onto Market Square.
 The presence of the campus at the heart of the town centre attracts students from across the borough and beyond, adding to the diversity of uses in the town centre, enhancing vitality and viability and providing important educational opportunities.
-The college site offers a development opportunity to enhance college provision, deliver green infrastructure and improved public realm and potentially additional mixed-use development including housing and commercial uses. - 6.7.
+The college site offers a development opportunity to enhance college provision, deliver green infrastructure and improved public realm and potentially additional mixed-use development including housing and commercial uses.
+Local Plan policies 20 and 27 will be a key consideration where any development comes forward; the policy aims to ensure that social infrastructure provision in the borough is protected. - 6.11.
 The site is intrinsically linked to the adjoining Walnuts Shopping Centre site with the existing building fronting directly onto Market Square.
-It is therefore important that opportunities to improve legibility and permeability across the site are optimised and the cumulative impact of height, scale and massing is considered as part of any future redevelopment proposals. - 6.8.
-The existing college buildings, including the tower, lend themselves to a retrofit-first approach, which would ensure that impacts from existing embodied carbon are significantly reduced, compared to a proposal involving demolition of the existing buildings. - 6.9.
+It is therefore important that opportunities to improve legibility and permeability across the site are optimised and the cumulative impact of height, scale and massing is considered as part of any future redevelopment proposals. - 6.12.
+The existing college buildings, including the tower, lend themselves to a retrofit-first approach, which would ensure that impacts from existing embodied carbon are significantly reduced, compared to a proposal involving demolition of the existing buildings. - 6.13.
 Orpington College is the tallest building in Orpington and is prominent from several locations across the town, dominating views and acting as a visual landmark for the college, Market Square and the Walnuts Shopping Centre.
-The Council considers that a maximum height of 12 storeys is appropriate in order to retain an appropriate relationship with both the existing and emerging context.
-This includes the recent Brunswick House development to the west which has a maximum height of 9 storey at its highest point; and the modest scale of the existing residential areas to the south and to the east. - 6.10.
+The Council considers that a maximum height of 12 storeys is appropriate for any redevelopment of the Orpington College site that does come forward, in order to retain an appropriate relationship with both the existing and emerging context.
+This includes the recent Brunswick House development to the west which has a maximum height of 9 storey at its highest point; and the modest scale of the existing residential areas to the south and to the east. - 6.14.
 The height and massing of any development proposals must provide detailed justification addressing relevant policy requirements and will be expected to make a positive contribution to the immediate setting and wider townscape skyline.
-Consideration should also be given to the cumulative impact of proposals on the College site with proposals for the Walnuts site.
+Consideration should also be given to the cumulative impact of proposals on the College site with proposals for the Walnuts Shopping Centre site.
 The Council will encourage a collaborative joined-up approach in order to optimise the development potential of both sites.